Kathie Lee Gifford: Other media appearances and projects

 Gifford has made guest appearances in films and television series, and has several independently released albums on CD, including 2000's The Heart of a Woman, featuring the single "Love Never Fails".

 She appeared as a spokesperson for Slim Fast diet shakes after her son Cody was born.
-She also was the face of Carnival Cruise Lines in the late 1980s and early 1990s, singing "If my friends could see me now!"
-In 1991 she christened the Carnival Ecstasy, the 2nd of the Fantasy Class of cruise ships.
+She also was the face of Carnival Cruise Lines in the late 1980s and early 1990s, singing "If My Friends Could See Me Now".
+In 1991, she christened the Carnival Ecstasy, the second of the Fantasy Class of cruise ships.
 In 1994, she appeared as herself in an episode of the NBC sitcom Seinfeld.

 She did a number of voice overs most notably as Echidna in the 1998 TV series Hercules and in Higglytown Heroes as the Mail Carrier Hero in 2004.

 In September 2005 she became a special correspondent on The Insider, a syndicated entertainment magazine television show, ending her relationship with that program upon her co-hosting role with Today.

 She played the role of Miss Hannigan in a concert performance of Annie at Madison Square Garden in December 2006.

 On an episode that aired March 27, 2010, she guest starred on The Suite Life on Deck, along with her real-life daughter, Cassidy.

 She appeared as herself in the 2015 television film Sharknado 3: Oh Hell No!.

-She has written numerous autobiographical books, Just When I Thought I'd Dropped my Last Egg: Life and Other Calamities in 2010, The Rock, the Road and the Rabbi in March 2018, and It’s Never Too Late: Make the Next Act of Your Life the Best Act of Your Life in 2020.
+She has written numerous autobiographical books; Just When I Thought I'd Dropped My Last Egg: Life and Other Calamities in 2010, The Rock, the Road and the Rabbi in March 2018, and It's Never Too Late: Make the Next Act of Your Life the Best Act of Your Life in 2020.
 Her book regarding the Christian faith, The Jesus I Know: Honest Conversations and Diverse Opinions about Who He Is was released in 2021.
 She has also written a number of children's books.

-Current career
+Ongoing career

 Gifford left Today in order to pursue a movie career as an actress, director, and producer.
 In 2018, she filmed Then Came You in which she co-stars with Craig Ferguson.
 That same year, she also filmed a Hallmark Christmas movie for Hallmark Movies & Mysteries called A Godwink Christmas.
 Gifford intends to make movies about the experiences of losing a loved one and being a widow, which she considers an underrepresented topic in Hollywood.
 Gifford has several projects in the works including sequels to Then Came You.

 On April 28, 2021, Gifford was honored with a star on the Hollywood Walk of Fame for her contributions to the television industry.
 Her star is located at 6834 Hollywood Boulevard, only five stars away from that of her former co-host Regis Philbin.